Blistered Shishito Peppers

 Close up of the peppers cooking in a skillet beginning to brown.

-1. Heat a little olive oil in a large heavy bottomed skillet or cast iron skillet over medium-high heat.
-Hot oil will shimmer a bit when it is ready!
-Using a fork, poke hole into the thin skin of each pepper.
+1. Heat the olive oil in a large, heavy bottomed skillet or cast iron skillet over medium-high heat.
+When it’s hot, the oil will shimmer a bit.

-3. Transfer to a plate then sprinkle with a generous amount of seat salt and a squeeze of lemon juice.
-Serve right away while hot alongside the dipping sauce.
+4. Transfer to a plate then sprinkle with a generous pinch of sea salt and a squeeze of lemon juice.
+Serve them while they’re hot!

 A hand holding one pepper dipped in sauce and sprinkled with sea salt.